 - Update of the Analysis of Impediments to Fair Housing

-The update to the Analysis of Impediments to Fair Housing (AI) serves as a core ingredient necessary to more finely focus strategies and will be used as a basis for strategic planning initiatives.
+The update to the Analysis of Impediments to Fair Housing (AI) serves as a core ingredient necessary for more finely focused strategies and will be used as a basis for strategic planning initiatives.

 - Consolidated Annual Performance Evaluation Review (CAPER)